chipsalliance/Cores-VeeR-EL2/docs/source/error-protection.md

 :::{list-table} ICCM Correctable Error Counter/Threshold Register (miccmect, at CSR 0x7F1)
 :name: tab-iccm-correctable-error-counter-threshold-register

-* - Field
+* - **Field**
-  - Bits
+  - **Bits**
-  - Description
+  - **Description**
-  - Access
+  - **Access**
-  - Reset
+  - **Reset**
 * - thresh
   - 31:27
   - ICCM correctable ECC error threshold:
-    - 0..26: Value i selects count[i] bit
+    - 0..26: Value i selects *count[i]* bit
     - 27..31: Invalid (when written, mapped by hardware to 26)
   - R/W
   - 0
 * - count
   - 26:0
   - Counter incremented for each detected ICCM correctable ECC error.
-If count[thresh] transitions from '0' to '1', signal correctable error local  interrupt (see [](memory-map.md#correctable-error-local-interrupt)).
+If *count[thresh]* transitions from '0' to '1', signal correctable error local  interrupt (see [](memory-map.md#correctable-error-local-interrupt)).
   - R/W
   - 0
 :::

 ### DCCM Correctable Error Counter/Threshold Register (mdccmect)

-The mdccmect register holds the DCCM correctable error counter and its threshold.
+The `mdccmect` register holds the DCCM correctable error counter and its threshold.
-The *count* field of the mdccmect register is incremented, if a correctable ECC error is detected on either a retired load/store instruction or a DMA read access to the DCCM.
+The *count* field of the `mdccmect` register is incremented, if a correctable ECC error is detected on either a retired load/store instruction or a DMA read access to the DCCM.
-The *thresh* field of the mdccmect register holds a pointer to a bit position of the count field.
+The *thresh* field of the `mdccmect` register holds a pointer to a bit position of the *count* field.
 If the selected bit of the *count* field transitions from '0' to '1', the threshold is reached, and a correctable error local interrupt (see [](memory-map.md#correctable-error-local-interrupt)) is signaled.

 Hardware increments the *count* field on a detected single-bit error for a retired load or store instruction (i.e., a nonspeculative access with no exception) or a DMA read.
-Firmware can non-destructively read the current *count* and thresh values or write to both these fields (e.g., to change the threshold and reset the counter).
+Firmware can non-destructively read the current *count* and *thresh* values or write to both these fields (e.g., to change the threshold and reset the counter).

 :::{note}
 The counter may overflow if not serviced and reset by firmware.
 :::

 :::{note}
-The correctable error local interrupt is not latched (i.e., "sticky"), but it stays pending until the counter overflows (i.e., as long as the *count* value is equal to or greater than the threshold value (= 2*thresh*)).
+The correctable error local interrupt is not latched (i.e., "sticky"), but it stays pending until the counter overflows (i.e., as long as the *count* value is equal to or greater than the threshold value (= {math}`2^{thresh}`)).
 When firmware resets the counter, the correctable error local interrupt condition is cleared.
 :::

 :::{note}
 DMA accesses while in power management Sleep (pmu/fw-halt) or debug halt (db-halt) state may encounter DCCM single-bit errors.
-Correctable errors are counted in the mdccmect error counter irrespective of the core's power state.
+Correctable errors are counted in the `mdccmect` error counter irrespective of the core's power state.
 :::

 :::{note}
-The mdccmect register is instantiated, accessible, and has the same functional behavior even if the core is built without a DCCM.
+The `mdccmect` register is instantiated, accessible, and has the same functional behavior even if the core is built without a DCCM.
 :::

 This register is mapped to the non-standard read/write CSR address space.